LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Supplementary material

 Architecture design is where we integrate object detection with layout generation.
 Detection transformer (DETR) architecture~\cite{carion2020end} is employed and modified for LayoutDETR generator $G$ and conditional discriminator $D^\text{c}$.
 It targets to boost the understanding of background from the perspective of visual detection, and enhance the controllability of background on the layout.

-As depicted in Figure~\ref{fig:framework_architecture} bottom left, $G$ and $D^\text{c}$ contain a visual transformer encoder for background understanding and a transformer decoder for layout generation or discriminator feature representation.
+As depicted in Fig.~2 bottom left in the main paper, $G$ and $D^\text{c}$ contain a visual transformer encoder for background understanding and a transformer decoder for layout generation or discriminator feature representation.
 The encoder part is the same as in DETR~\cite{carion2020end}, and is identical in $G$ and $D^\text{c}$.
 It consists of a CNN backbone that extracts a compact feature representation from a background image, as well as a multi-head ViT encoder~\cite{wang2018non,he2022masked} that incorporates positional encoding inputs~\cite{parmar2018image,bello2019attention}.
 It outputs tokenized visual features for cross-attention in the following layout transformer decoder.

 The layout decoder is also inherited from the DETR transformer decoder with self-attention and encoder-decoder-cross-attention mechanisms~\cite{vaswani2017attention}.
 In $G$, it transforms each of the $N$ input embeddings (corresponding to $N$ foreground elements) into layout bounding box parameters, whereas in $D^\text{c}$, it transforms each of the $N$ bounding box embeddings into discriminator features.
 Our architecture differs from DETR where we have foreground elements as inputs to drive the transformation, while DETR does not.
 Therefore, we replace their freely-learnable object queries with our foreground embeddings as the input tokens to the decoder, which are detailed below.